-Since 2006, Transformational Eco-Psychology students at SWC have been reconnecting to Mother Earth by going on Wilderness Fasts, praying in sweat lodges, practicing Andean energy healing techniques, and participating in other indigenous healing ceremonies.
+Since 2006, Ecotherapy students at SWC have been reconnecting to Mother Earth by going on Wilderness Fasts, praying in sweat lodges, practicing Andean energy healing techniques, and participating in other indigenous healing ceremonies.

 But how have these folks been applying what they learn, once they are out in the professional world of mental health?
 Here are some inspiring stories….

-David is an upper-level manager in a state-wide medical organization in Washington State.
-He recently graduated from the Eco-Psychology certificate program.
+David graduated from the Ecotherapy certificate program.
+He is an upper-level manager in a state-wide medical organization in Washington State.
 Within his organization, he inspires co-workers to create healing environments in their medical clinics.
 Outside of his regular job he teaches energy healing classes and is currently planning to lead a 9-day Wilderness Fast in the Northern Cascade Mountains.

-Eliza, also a recent Eco-Psych graduate and licensed therapist, is currently a volunteer for Aldo Leopold Charter School in Silver City, NM.
-This summer, she is helping a group of teens learn backpacking and wilderness skills in the Gila Wilderness.
-Last summer, she worked in an outdoor program for at-risk youth, introducing kids to nature-based therapeutic activities.
+Eliza, a SWC alumna and Ecotherapy graduate, is a licensed therapist.
+She volunteers for Aldo Leopold Charter School in Silver City, NM.
+One summer, she helped a group of teens learn backpacking and wilderness skills in the Gila Wilderness.
+Another summer, she worked in an outdoor program for at-risk youth, introducing kids to nature-based therapeutic activities.

-Chris received his M.A. in Counseling and also completed his Eco-Psych certificate.
+Chris received his M.A. in Counseling from SWC and also completed his Ecotherapy certificate.
 His love of earth-based ceremony inspired him to co-lead a Wilderness Fast in the San Mateo Mountains of New Mexico.
 He received a job offer from a wilderness therapy organization in Colorado, based on his combination of therapeutic skills and experience in indigenous rites of passage work.

-Patty has participated in many Eco-Psych classes and 2 Wilderness Fasts.
+Patty has participated in many Ecotherapy classes and two Wilderness Fasts.
 She has been taking women into the mountains on day-long therapeutic Medicine Walks as part of their healing process.
 She also co-led a Wilderness Fast with Chris in the San Mateo Mountains.